-Here’s Sally’s persona – what important information can you pinpoint?
+Here’s Max’s persona – what important information can you pinpoint?

-Depending on your industry, Sally’s persona may not align with your interest.
+Depending on your industry, Max’s persona may not align with your interest.
 However, if you’re ready to create your own buyer persona, the first thing you’ve to do is check your audience demographics.